Activities and Amenities

 Getting There:GPS Info.
 (Latitude, Longitude):

 Summer access from West Yellowstone: Travel north on U.S. Highway 191 for approximately 10 miles.
 Turn left on the Tepee Creek Road/Forest Service Road 986 and continue approximately 6.5 miles to Trail 151.
-From the trailhead, hike or ride on horseback or off-road vehicles, about six miles to the cabin.
-(Off-road vehicles are only allowed on Trail 151 and must be parked at the trail's junction with Trail 206.
-Visitors must then hike less than a mile to the cabin).
+From the trailhead, hike or horseback or motorbike, about six miles to the cabin.
+(ATVs are only allowed on Trail 151 and must be parked at the trail's junction with Trail 205.
+Visitors must then hike one mile to the cabin).

 Winter access from West Yellowstone: The cabin is adjacent to the Big Sky Snowmobile Trail.
 Either start north from West Yellowstone by snowmobile, or drive from West Yellowstone approximately 9.5 miles north on U.S. Highway 191.
 Parking is available at the Fir Ridge Cemetery pullout.
 The Big Sky Snowmobile Trail starts on the north side of U.S. Highway 191 and runs approximately 11 miles to the cabin.